 7. Infuse Your Training Program With Incentives

-Creating friendly competition in your sales training program sets the stage for high expectations.
+Fostering friendly competition in your sales training program sets the stage for high expectations.
 For example, you could give rewards for completing training modules or reaching milestones in their training program.
 Plus, you don’t have to have a huge budget to provide effective incentives.
-You can help motivate your sales team by offering things like:
+You can help motivate your sales team by offering things such as:

 - Public awards and recognition